 Adding weight forward of the centre of gravity will increase understeer.
 Adding weight rearward of the centre of gravity will increase oversteer.

-For 2020, at Racing Car Technology, we've decided to put the vehicle dynamics simple model front and centre in our thinking when looking at vehicle dynamics problems.
+For 2020/21, at Racing Car Technology, we've decided to put the vehicle dynamics simple model (our schematic diagram above) front and centre in our thinking when looking at vehicle dynamics problems.
 The proof and demonstration of the value of the vehicle dynamics model goes back decades.
 If an idea seems right according to the model, there’s a big chance it is right ahead of any thinking to the contrary.

 The mathematical model itself is what drives engineering design work and race car simulation.
-If we see it working for the engineers, it should work for us also, giving us confidence in the conclusions we are drawing.
+If we see it working for the engineers, it should work for us also, giving us confidence in our conclusions.

 But of course, without the ability to do the maths, we do have to interpret carefully.
 I’m thinking some of those with more in-depth knowledge of the vehicle dynamics model might have better explanations.